 IMT, French leader in training through work-study contracts

-Innovation and entrepreneurship: part of our schools’ DNA
+Innovation and entrepreneurship: part of IMTs’ DNA

 Beyond entrepreneurship, these programs train engineers and managers with an awareness of value creation and innovation, enabling them to offer the creativity companies are looking for.